rhoadsj/FhirBallots/README.md

 # Notes

+Sourcetree description:

+* Mainly python scripts for:
+  * tracking comment resolution history
+  * formatting URLs for inclusion in meeting minutes for wiki, and the like

 Notes on files:

 downloadTrackers.sh use curl to download whole tracker.xml file from Lloyd's Google Drive or Doc auto-updated source